Canary Wharf Office Space Guide

 There are over 300 shops, restaurants and bars throughout the Canary Wharf district, so professionals will never be short of options during lunch and after work.
 This includes some of the finest luxury and boutique brands around, spread across four shopping malls, making it something of a shopper’s paradise.

 There are bars, cafés and restaurants spread across the entire estate, meaning workers are never more than a few steps away from quenching their thirst and satisfying those hunger pangs.
 Whether it is traditional British cuisine or testing the palette against some continental flair, Canary Wharf has it all: from Japanese and Indian, to Chinese and French dining.
+Some recommendations include ROKA which serves up a variety of Japanese dishes, for something traditional The Ivy in Canada Square offers modern British cuisine and for exceptional steaks try South American restaurant Gaucho.

 Art is an integral part of the landscape, with countless sculptures and interactive installations situated throughout the parks and buildings.
 A detailed arts programme runs across the course of the year, encompassing theatre, galleries, film, music, fashion and dance.